Thank you for reading our post, please rate this article at the end.

 What is the best lubricant for fishing reels?

-Rods and Reels Use INOX-MX8 EP grease for all bearings and gears on spinning and egg beater-type reels, bushes, ratchet pawls, and gears on side cast reels and fly fishing reels.
+Rods and Reels Use INOX-MX8 EP grease for all bearings and gears on spinning and egg-beater-type reels, bushes, ratchet pawls, and gears on side-cast reels and fly fishing reels.
 INOX-MX6 synthetic EP grease can also be used for reel bearings and gears.

-Can you use wd40 on Baitcaster?
+Can you use WD-40 on a Baitcaster?

 Can I use Vaseline on my fishing reels?